 Welcome.
 We are an educational charity, founded in 1871 by the Victorian art and social critic, John Ruskin, devoted to the arts, crafts and the rural economy.
-We have more than 300 Companions (members) around the world who span a wide range of interests and expertise while sharing values and concerns that were so eloquently expressed by Ruskin and remain relevant today.
-We host and present events, collaborations and projects in the UK and internationally; we publish books which you can buy from our online bookshop.
-We own a land-holding, Ruskin Land, in the Wyre Forest and we own and support the Ruskin Collection in Sheffield.
-2019 saw exhibitions and events in celebration of Ruskin's bicentenary across the UK and around the world.
+We have Companions (members) around the world who span a wide range of interests and expertise while sharing values and concerns that were so eloquently expressed by Ruskin and remain relevant today, perhaps best summed up in one of his most resonant statements, 'There is no wealth but life'.
+We encourage connection and collaboration between our members, and host and present events, collaborations and projects in the UK and internationally; we publish books which you can buy from our online bookshop.
+We own and hold in trust for the public benefit a 100 acre land-holding in the Wyre Forest, called Ruskin Land, and the Ruskin art collection in Sheffield, now cared for and displayed by Sheffield Museums.
 In 2020, the Guild, inspired in part by Ruskin's prescient understanding that industrial pollution was damaging the environment, joined Culture Declares in declaring a climate emergency.

 Watch the beautiful short film 'No Wealth But Life?' which reflects on the Guild's recent projects in the Wyre Forest and in Sheffield.